-Dr Victoria L Welch is a Research Biologist specialising in Animal Colouration.
+Dr Victoria L Welch was a Research Biologist specialising in Animal Colouration.
 She began her career at the Universities of London and Oxford, England, before gaining an 1851 Fellowship from The Royal Commission for the Exhibition of 1851.
 In 2008, Victoria moved to the University of Namur, in Belgium.

-The bulk of Victoria's published scientific work concerns Animal Colouration, especially Structural Colouration; however, more recently, she has also conducted research on Insect Fluorescence.
+The bulk of Victoria's published scientific work concerns Animal Colouration, especially Structural Colouration; however, more recently, she also conducted research on Insect Fluorescence.
 Most of her research publications can be downloaded as pdfs from the "publications" page of this website.

 Science communication work by Victoria includes a mixture of magazine and online articles, as well as public talks, exhibitions and some technical ghostwriting and editing.
 Many of her popular science articles have been completed under a penname.